ERATOMMSD/frenetic-sbst21/README.md

-# Cyber-Physical Systems Testing Competition (Frenetic)
+# Frenetic at Cyber-Physical Systems Testing Competition

-## ERATO-Team SBST 2021 AV Competition
+## ERATO-Team SBST 2021 CPS Competition

 This is a fork of [sbst-tool-competition-av](https://github.com/se2p/tool-competition-av) to develop our algorithms, which are inside folder src.